Skip Navigation

 Computer Literacy: Word Processing, Spreadsheets, Intro to Coding, Digital Citizenship (including appropriate and ethical use of social media and the internet), and Integration with Curricular Subjects.

-Fine Arts: Music / Choir, STREAM, Robotics
+Fine Arts: Music / Choir and Art

 Handwriting: Students in Montessori use the “Handwriting Without Tears” program; students in 1st & 2nd grade use the D’Nealian Printing and Cursive Program.
 Grades 3 through 8 are expected to submit all handwritten work in the cursive handwriting method, unless required otherwise (flexible in Grades 3-5) by the instructor.